haskell-github-trust/.github/profile/README.md

 Haskell GitHub Trust is a GitHub organization for community ownership of Haskell packages.

-The essential features of the Haskell GitHub Trust are
+The two essential features of the Haskell GitHub Trust are

 1. All Haskell Github Trust organization members are Owners, and have control over all repositories, including transferring in and out.
 2. A Hackage “Group Account” [haskell_github_trust](https://hackage.haskell.org/user/haskell_github_trust) so that every Trust Owner can publish any package in the Trust.